Your 19-Step SEO Guide for New Websites

 Strategically include your target keywords in the headings on your web page – but only where it makes intuitive sense to do so.
 You don’t want to force words in if they sound strange to the reader, but if you can use the keywords in a way that makes sense, do so.

-You have to be careful here because search engines notice keyword stuffing and your website can be penalized for it.
+When it comes to website copywriting tips, the most important one to remember is to avoid keyword stuffing.
+Search engines notice keyword stuffing and your website can be penalized for it.
 But as long as you only use your target keywords (and relevant synonyms) in contexts where they make sense then it’s a good practice to incorporate them into the text on the page.

 In most cases, as long as you’ve chosen target keywords that are relevant to what the page is about (which is important!), then this part should come naturally.